neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 The size of a Dictionary denotes the number of key-value entries within that Dictionary, not the total packed byte size.

-The markers used to denote a map are described in the table below:
+The markers used to denote a Dictionary are described in the table below:

 | Marker | Size (key-value entries)                     | Maximum size             |